Doing Research in MAE

 The full rate of tuition is matched 50-50 by the Graduate School on grants paying 62% indirect cost rate.
 If the indirect cost rate paid by the sponsor is <62%, the grant must support 100% tuition costs.
 See current rate sheet for current tuition charges.

 Both foreign and domestic travel must be identified and estimated as closely as possible.
 Specify who will be traveling, and where, when, duration of travel, and for what purpose.
-Travel to Canada and Mexico are considered foreign to most sponsors now.
+Verify as to whether your sponsor considers travel to Canada and Mexico as foreign or domestic.
 All federal sponsors require compliance with the Fly America Act, whereby US air carriers must be used for all flights covered by federal funds, with few exceptions.
 See the following flowchart for federally funded flights to foreign countries. https://finance.princeton.edu/how-to/sponsored-research/compliance/fly-america-act/Flowchart-FAA-and-Open-Skies-Final-Draft.pdf

 Scientific Supplies and Services